Yeoju Institute of Technology: History

 The school was established by the Dongshin Educational Foundation.
 Governmental permission was received in 1992.
 The school admitted its first entering class in March 1993.
 It was known at that time as Yeoju Industrial Technical College, taking its present name two years later in 1995.
 The first international sisterhood relationship was established in the intervening year (1994), with Salt Lake Community College in the United States.

 Sister colleges

 In addition to Salt Lake Community College, YIT maintains relationships with schools in several countries.
 These include Houghton College and Utah Valley University in the United States, British Columbia Institute of Technology in Canada, the University of Leicester in the United Kingdom, the University of Newcastle in Australia, Osaka Industrial University in Japan, and Kyung Hee University in Korea.

-In addition, Yeoju Technical Institute in Tashkent (Toshkent shahridagi Yodju texnika instituti) in Uzbekistan was established in the cooperation with the Korean Yeoju Institute of Technology.
-A joint venture in the form of a Limited Liability Company “Yeoju Technical Institute in Tashkent” started its operation from September 2018 on the basis of a license OT 0002 issued by the State Inspectorate for Supervision of Quality in Education under the Cabinet of Ministers of the Republic of Uzbekistan.